cityofaustin/Residential-Permitting/_projects/general-process/apply.md

 Intake occurs at [Residential Plan Review](/contact/#residential-plan-review) at the One Texas Center.

+You may:

-You may: \* Sign up for intake in person at the QLess Kiosk at the Residential Plan Review Division. \* Or save time by joining the line remotely on the QLess website.
+* Sign up for intake in person at the QLess Kiosk at Residential Plan Review.
+* Or save time by [joining the line remotely on the QLess website](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812).
 After filling out your name and number on the website, select Residential.
 Then select submissions.
 You will be sent a text with your estimated service time.
 Follow the text prompts to receive status updates, leave the line, or get help.

 ---